 Whenever mold is discovered, before proceeding with DIY mold remediation or hiring a professional mold removal company, the responsible thing to do is to become familiar with proper and improper methods of mold cleaning.
 You can do this by reading the book Do-It-Yourself Mold Cleaning and Prevention.

-In this book I will teach you how to:
+In this book I’ll teach you how to:

 - make your own mold remover solutions